mehmetozanguven/inghubs/README.md

   - Project will load the environment variables from a file (for docker-compose solution) called **.env**
 - Run the following command:
   - `./mvnw clean package -DskipTests && docker build -t my-springboot-app . && docker compose up`
-- For the first run it will create a folder called postgres_data in the project folder and run the **init-db.sh** script
+  - For the first run it will create a folder called **postgres_data** in the project folder and run the **init-db.sh** script.
+    - Therefore, for the first run spring boot project may fail.
+Please run the command again
 - Then open the swagger documentation:
   - [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)